 OUR PRESIDENT: Dr. Kenan Sahin is the founder/ President of TIAX LLC and also its Chief Technology Officer.
-He is also the founder and the interim President of CAMX Power which formerly was a division of TIAX LLC and now a separate company.
+He is also the founder and the interim President of CAMX Power which formerly was a division of TIAX LLC and in May 2014 became a separate company.

 In 2003, the World Economic Forum named him one of its 40 Technology Pioneers.
 He received the New England Business and Technology’s first “Circle of Excellence” award in 2004.
 In 2006, he was given the Golden Door Award by the International Institute of Boston in recognition of his achievements as both an entrepreneur and an academic.
 In 2007, TIAX was recognized as one of the Global Growth companies by the World Economic Forum, and Dr. Sahin was invited to Davos-East held in Dalian, China to address Innovation.
 In 2010, he was awarded the Ellis Island Medal of Honor and this recognition was entered into the US Congressional records.